Environment of Saudi Arabia: Renewable energy

 The Ministry of Environment, Water and Agriculture organized in 2019 the first Saudi Environment Week.
-The motto of the event was “protecting our environment for our society's well-being”.
+The motto of the event was "protecting our environment for our society's well-being".
 The event was organized in 13 Saudi provinces where around 230,715 wild trees were planted.

 Environmental policy and programs

 The General Authority of Meteorology and Environmental Protection, or PME, is the Saudi Arabian environmental protection agency that handles all environmental policy.
 Due to a lack of natural Gulf Coast restoration, the Kingdom is implementing a plan to restore the coast from oil pollution.
 A scientific evaluation of the coastline's toxicity is underway in hopes to rebuild the coastal environment.
 The government recently created the King Abdullah University of Science and Technology (KAUST), an institute dedicated towards efficient, environmentally friendly energy use.
 The organization is working towards a city model that only uses nuclear and renewable energies.

 The National Commission for Wildlife Conservation and Development (NCWCD) is a government sector created for endangered animal preservation.
 The Saudi government works towards creating designated areas for wildlife protection and natural resource conservation.
 The parks limit hunting and human development to preserve unique plant and animal species.
 The goal of the NCWCD is to revive destroyed areas and maintain biodiversity while increasing public environmental education research.
 Specifically, the NCWCD strives to protect the lava field in Harrat Al-Harrah and the sand sea and cuesta in Uruq Bani Mu'arid.
+The NCWCD recognizes 15 sites for their biodiversity, 12 on land and three on the sea.
+They seek to increase this number to 75, including 62 sites on land and 13 at sea.